SUMMARY SUIT UNDER ORDER 37 OF THE CPC, 1908

 A. Applicability and extent

 The provisions of Order 37 are applicable to all High Courts, City Civil Courts, Courts of Small Causes and other Courts notified by the High Court.
-They apply Order 37 to suits based on:
+They apply Order 37 to suits based on:- Negotiable Instruments such as promissory notes, bills of exchange, and hundies; or

-2. A debt or liquidated demand in money payable by the defendant, with or without interest, arising from
+- A debt or liquidated demand in money payable by the defendant, with or without interest, arising from

 a. a written contract,